jdm365/EntityLinker/README.md

 valuable but excellent precision is not as important.

 To run evaluation on all of the modules run the `eval/main.py` file.
+All evaluation should be run from the respecitve `eval` directories for path to `data` directory.

 To test modules run `pytest`.